When is is put in English? Uses of was - were

 I’m used to my work hours. - I'm used to my working day.

-He is used to TV noise.
-He is used to the noise of the TV.
+He is used to TV noise. - He got used to the noise of the TV.

-I used to live here before. - I used to live here (but I don't live anymore).
+I used to live here before. - I lived here before (but I don’t live here anymore).

 I didn’t use to have a mobile phone 10 years ago. - I didn’t have a mobile phone 10 years ago (but now I do).

 From the examples, the second difference between these two, at first glance very similar, structures is also obvious.
-The one that translates to "get used to" is equipped with the verb to be (am, is, are).
-And the other, respectively, no. Simple attentiveness, a little practice - and you can easily learn to distinguish between these two "insidious" formulations.
+The one that is translated “get used to” is equipped with the verb to be (am, is, are).
+And the other one, accordingly, is not.
+Simple attentiveness, a little practice - and you will easily learn to distinguish between these two “insidious” formulations.

 The same applies to any grammatical rules of the English language.
-Understand the essence and practice more often: in exercises, reading, writing or oral communication.
-As the British say: "Practice makes perfect."
-This can be translated into Russian as: "The work of the master is afraid."
-So let the most difficult and intricate grammatical rules be afraid of your determination.
-Good work for you!
+Get to the bottom of things and practice often: in exercises, reading, writing or speaking.
+As the British say: “Practice makes perfect.”
+This can be translated into Russian as: “The master’s work is afraid.”
+So let the most difficult and tricky grammatical rules be afraid of your determination.
+Have a great time!

-Those who study English constantly encounter the verbs am, is, are in the text.
-What are these constructions, their meaning, translation into Russian and the construction of sentences - you will learn all this in the material of the article.
+Those who study English constantly come across the verbs am, is, are in the text.
+What kind of constructions these are, their meaning, translation into Russian and the construction of sentences - you will learn all this in the article.

 I am...

-We used to say simply "My name is Ivan", "I am a truck driver", "I am 34 years old".
-English does not have the plasticity of Russian.
+We are used to saying simply “My name is Ivan”, “I am a truck driver”, “I am 34 years old”.
+The English language does not have the plasticity of Russian.
 It cannot transfer parts of speech from one part of a sentence to another or skip words.
-Auxiliary verbs are used to connect the subject and the predicate.
-The verb to be, the meaning of which is "to be, to be, to be", has its own form for each of the tenses of the English language.
-The verbs am, is, are are auxiliary for the Present Continuous Present Progressive.
+Auxiliary verbs are used to connect the subject and predicate.
+The verb to be, the meaning of which is “to be, to be, to appear,” has its own form for each tense of the English language.
+The verbs am, is, are are auxiliary verbs for the present continuous tense Present Progressive.
 This tense denotes an action that is happening at the present moment.
-The form of the verb to be (am, is, are) is also used to introduce yourself, name your city, age and profession using a linking verb in Present Simple - simple present tense.
-Let's build sentences with the verb am: I am from Russia.
+The form of the verb to be (am, is, are) is also used to introduce yourself, name your city, age and profession using a linking verb in the Present Simple - a simple present tense.
+Let's construct sentences with the verb am: I am from Russia.
 I'm from Russia.
 I am 26 years old.
-I am 26.
+I am 26 years old.

 Use in speech

-How to choose the right shape?
+How to choose the right form?
 The form of the verb to be (am, is, are) depends on the number and person of the subject.

 pronoun